For Guides

 Matching the hatch

-Always observe your environment for signs of bait to try and determine their size, color, and movement.
-Using this intel to narrow your fly selection can prove highly effective.
-Snook are often selective feeders, keying in on certain size and color profiles, so matching their available food source is crucial for success.
+Always observe your environment for signs of bait to try and determine their size, color, and movement patterns.
+Snook are often selective feeders, keying in on certain size and color profiles -- selecting a fly that closely imitates their available food source is crucial for success.

 Color and size considerations

 Consider the prevailing water conditions and the snook's feeding preferences when selecting fly colors and sizes.
-Adapt your choices accordingly.
 Use smaller flies in clear, shallow water where fish are more likely to spook, and larger flies in deeper, darker water.
 White flies with a bit of flash are generally the most popular and effective for snook fishing.

 Fly fishing techniques for snook